KRWeidner/WorkoutTracker/README.md

 ## Usage

  The program allows a user to create an account, login and choose among workout options with a set of timed exercise routines.
-The   application allows the user to keepp  arecocord."
+The application allows the user select and run workouts and to keep and acccess a workout history."

 ## License